INTO-CPS-Association/plant-controller/ACKNOWLEDGEMENTS.md

 This project has benefited from expertise, advice and help of many contributors.
 Some of the notable contributors are

+## Codevelopers

+Mikkel Ejsing Petersen has replicated the first prototype and extensively documented the same for the benefit of everyone.

 ## Research Advice

+Peter Gorm Larsen kickstarted the work on the plants use case development and provided feedback.
 Riccardo Sieve and Einar Broch Johnsen of University of Norway has provided helpful advice and generously shared the designs of their greenhouse prototype.